 A more direct statement of this aspect of illumination is offered by the Institute for Exoconsciousness:

 Exoconsciousness The ability of human consciousness to connect, communicate and co-create with extraterrestrials and multidimensionals.

 Exoconscious Human A human who integrates, develops and applies the extraterrestrial origins, dimensions, and abilities of their consciousness.

 Exoconscious Civilization A post-disclosure culture prospering with tools, technology, teaching, healing, and art co-created with ET and multidimensional contact and communication.– Institute for Exoconsciousness

-How is the expansion of consciousness and experiences of awakening, transcendence and samadhi related to “spiritual” or “mystical” experiences?
-Modern experts, as quoted below, find that with the introduction of these words into our discussion, we’re more likely to muddy the waters:
+Let’s clarify how the expansion of consciousness and experiences of awakening, transcendence and samadhi are related to “spiritual” or “mystical” experiences.

 The real difficulty… is getting almost anyone to agree with what we call “spiritual.”
 The term is virtually useless for any sort of coherent discussion.– Ken Wilber